PepeTheFroggie/Victron-VE.Bus---esp32/README.md

 The schematic for the original VE.Bus configuration ist this:
 ![schematic.jpg](schematic.jpg "schematic")
 Yes, Vin is not a good place to get power, but it works.

-This is "in progress" and i refuse any liability!
-DO NOT have the multiplus and the esp32 usb connected simultaneously!
-Program the esp32 alone, detach usb and only then connect to ve.bus.
-You also have to change the WiFi credentials and the shelly IP:

 --